Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 \subsection{Centrality of the Uhlmann Transformation Problem}

-We now relate the Uhlmann Transformation Problem to quantum information processing tasks in a variety of areas: quantum cryptography, quantum Shannon theory, and high energy physics.
-We show that the computational complexity of a number of these tasks is in fact \emph{equivalent} to the hardness of $\Uhlmann$.
+In \Cref{part:applications} of this paper we relate the Uhlmann Transformation Problem to quantum information processing tasks in a variety of areas: quantum cryptography, quantum Shannon theory, and high energy physics.
+We show that the computational complexity of a number of these tasks is in fact essentially \emph{equivalent} to the hardness of $\Uhlmann$.
 For some other problems we show that they are efficiently reducible to $\Uhlmann$ or $\SuccinctUhlmann$.
 Although some of these connections have been already observed in prior work, we believe that the framework of unitary complexity theory formalizes and clarifies the relationships between these different problems.

+We proceed to give a high level overview of our applications of the Uhlmann Transformation Problem and unitary complexity theory.